Frequently Asked Questions

 - Silicon Makes the Critical Minerals List: Australia recently added silicon to its critical minerals list due to its role in computer chips and the global supply chain issues.

-So, although silica isn’t directly listed, the high-grade silica required to make silicon is an Australian critical mineral.
+So, although silica isn’t directly listed, silicon is created using high-grade silica.

 What is the life of the mine?